Cleantech Firm Shaves Months Off Construction Timeline

 Located in the heart of Toronto, the new ETFO headquarters will have offices, classrooms, and meeting spaces.
 Designed by one of Canada’s premier architecture firms, Kuwabara Payne McKenna Blumberg Architects (KPMB) and built by award winning Bird Construction, the new four-story building will be constructed to LEED® Platinum standards with numerous sustainable features, including a geo-exchange field installed within the footprint of the building.

 “Working with such forward-thinking firms as KPMB Architects and Bird Construction to establish a new benchmark in sustainable building practices has been a tremendous experience,” says Adrian Ryan, BSc.
-Eng., LEED® AP, Director at Fēnix Energy Solutions Ltd. “This landmark building is a testament to the power of teamwork and innovation.”
+Eng., LEED® AP, Director at Fēnix Energy.
+“This landmark building is a testament to the power of teamwork and innovation.”

 With the increasing demand for green buildings, Fēnix Energy’s pioneering approach to installing clean energy is set to become the new standard for those looking to build green without comprising their project schedules.
 No doubt, this small clean-tech firm will have a big impact on the green construction industry going forward.